5 Reasons You Can’t Locate Your Tracer Wire System

 Tracer wire insulation protects the conductor from moisture that can corrode the conductor.
 Make sure tracer wire is insulated with a material designed for direct bury.
 High density polyethylene (HDPE) is the most common for direct bury applications.
 In any case, DO NOT use THHN.
 THHN is a nylon coating and quickly deteriorates in the soil and sunlight.
 When the insulation deteriorates, it leaves the conductor exposed to the elements and corrosion.
 It puts your tracer wire and utilities at risk.

 - Poorly Made Tracer Wire

 Quality tracer wire is critical in carrying a detectable signal.
 The signal doesn’t stand a chance on a broken or corroded wire.
-There are several advantages of copper-clad steel (CCS) tracer wire over solid copper – the biggest being strength, not to mention more stable pricing.
-CCS tracer wire is also designed specifically for the installation application (open cut, directional drill, pipe burst) so that you have the right wire for the right job.
+There are several advantages of copper-clad steel (CCS) tracer wire over other tracer wire.
+The biggest being strength, not to mention more stable pricing.
+CCS tracer wire is designed specifically for the installation application (open cut, directional drill, pipe burst) so that you have the right wire for the right job.
 And be sure to buy 100% made in the USA to ensure that both the conductor and the insulation are American-made.
 Some tracer wire claiming to be American-made is only partially made in the USA.
 Using inferior CCS can leave you with a low quality steel and gaps in the copper cladding leaving it susceptible to corrosion that can result in breaks, poor signal strength, and an unlocatable tracer wire system.

 Tracer wire systems can be your best defense in protecting underground utilities if the right components are used and installed properly.
 Copperhead has made this part of your job easy!
 For an easy-to-follow tracer wire system installation guide, click on the link below.